YuWei-CH/Airline_ticket/README.md

 You should be able to see a main page.
 And your can start.

 ### Structure of project
-In *Project-code*
+- In *Project-code*
 1. static folder: all the static resources file, such as style.css.
 2. templates folder: all .html template file.
 It has 2 folderes: Staff, User and a index.html.
 3. backend-server.py which can be be execute.
-In *Others* which contain part1 and part2 work.
+- In *Others* which contain part1 and part2 work

 #### detailed structure
 index.html: Home page, allowing customers and employees to register for login.
 It also allows to view future flights.